On the weight zero compactly supported cohomology of $\mathcal{H}_{g, n}$

 \subsection{The support of $W_0H^*_c(\cH_{g, n};\QQ)$}

 It is worth noting that the weight zero compactly supported cohomology of $\cH_{g,n}$ is supported in at most two degrees.
 Precisely, We now explain the claim~\eqref{eq:the-two}, which follows from an argument we learned from D.~Petersen.
 To sidestep stack-theoretic issues, let us momentarily replace $\cH_{g, n}$ by its coarse moduli space $H_{g, n}$; this is inconsequential on the level of rational cohomology.
 It is well-known that $H_{g}$ is affine, as it can be identified with the quotient $\cM_{0, 2g+2}/S_{2g + 2}$.
 In general, $H_{g, n}$ is not far from affine: as explained by D. Petersen in a MathOverflow post \cite{petersen-overflow-Hgn}, the \textit{affine stratification number} \cite{roth-vakil} of $H_{g, n}$ is $1$ for all $n > 0$.
-By \cite[Corollary 4.19(c)]{roth-vakil}, we may conclude that
+By \cite[Corollary 4.19]{roth-vakil} and a suitable comparison theorem for {\'etale cohomology} \cite[Theorem 21.1]{milneLEC}, we may conclude that

 the latter by Poincar\'e duality.
 As the dual complex $\Theta_{g, n}$ of the normal crossings compactification of $\cH_{g, n}$ by pointed admissible $\ZZ/2\ZZ$-covers is a generalized cell complex of dimension $2g - 2 + n$ (Section~\ref{section:dual_complex}), the claim~(\ref{eq:the-two}) follows immediately from (\ref{eqn:weightzero-identification}).